Any woman who has been previously married.

 “Heather, about the wedding...I really think you should find another bridesmaid.”

 But Jenny merely gave Princess an affectionate pat on the head as she moved the dish away.
-“That’s good.
-It means she’s starting to come out of her depression.”
+“No, that’s good.
+Getting her appetite back means she’s starting to come out of her depression.”
 Jenny pulled a ribbon from the flower arrangement on the table and used it to gather the long fur on the dog’s head into a loose top knot.
-Then she fed Princess the rest of the bag of treats.
+Then she fed Princess a nugget from her bag of treats.

-After that, the conversation steered toward less controversial topics: Heather’s latest shopping trip, Heather’s house-hunting expeditions and Heather’s quest for the perfect honeymoon.
+After that, the conversation steered toward less controversial topics: Heather’s latest shopping trip, Heather’s house-hunting expeditions, Heather’s wedding preparations and Heather’s quest for the perfect honeymoon.
 Jenny pretended to listen, but kept an eye on the clock on her phone, desperately waiting for the event to end.
-Thinking of Adam and their wedding had reopened the wound in her heart.
-All she wanted to do was to go home, away from having to smile and act as if her life had not fallen off a cliff.
+Thinking of Adam and their wedding had dampened her mood.
+Though she did her best not to show it, all she wanted was to go home, away from having to smile and act as though her life had not fallen off a cliff.

-The fashion show commenced after coffee and dessert were served.
-Jenny and Heather oohed and ahhed as pencil-thin models strutted around the room, giving everyone a close-up look at the designer bridal dresses.
+The fashion show commenced after their waiter served them coffee and dessert.
+Jenny and Heather oohed and ahhed as pencil-thin models strutted around the room, giving everyone a close-up look at the latest trends in designer bridal dresses.

 The last model approached their table wearing a strapless gown in ivory silk with a sheer cape and elbow-length gloves.
 She carried a huge bouquet of blush roses and ivory peonies with a rope of faux pearls wrapped around the stem.